And take control of your recommendation feed …

 Static vs dynamic AI in the enterprise

-Organizations run many different kinds of systems-of-record software such as CRM, ERP, HR and so on and collectively form the company’s information network.
-These systems are integrated so that data changes in one will automatically update the others to keep the entire information flow up to date.
-The systems-of-record span a company’s operations — local, national and global.
+Organizations run different kinds of systems-of-record (SoR) software such as CRM, ERP, HR and so on which collectively form the company’s information network.
+These systems (which all have dbms’s underneath) are integrated so that data changes in one will automatically update the others to keep the information flow up to date.
+The SoR span a company’s operations — local, national and global.

-It is straightforward to extract information from a systems-of-record layer to employ in an AI service running independently.
-When data changes in the systems-of-record layer it notifies the AI service to collect the new data and begin the re-training process.
-The two layers are separate and independent though the AI will always be out of sync and must be continually retrained to catch up to changing data.
+It is straightforward to extract information from a SoR layer to employ in an AI service running independently.
+When data changes in the SoR layer it notifies the AI service to collect the new data and begin the model re-training process.
+The two layers are separate and independent though the AI will always be out of sync and must be continually retrained to catch up with changing data.

 Thingy is a dynamic recommendation engine

 Thingy is a dynamic recommendation engine which learns and predicts as it goes along.
 It adapts to a changing world without re-training.
-Interact with it in different and unpredictable ways.
-All three parts work together in concert as a dynamic system.
+Consumers interact with it in different and unpredictable ways but remain in control.
 Thingy is characterized by: